Neha Dhupia’s reminder to trolls: ‘Far more important things are happening in the country’

 Listing the names featured on the latest season, Dhupia said: “Do they have a problem with all these people?
 Have they not done enough to bring joy to everyone’s lives?
 With complete humility, I say that I bring about good conversations full of great human stories and laughter, and these are the ingredients the world needs right now.
 So we don’t need to focus on the hate.
 They will talk, talk, talk, and then they get tired.
 We won’t stop working.”

-Dhupia’s skills as an expert conversationalist are also evident in the television chat show BFFs with Vogue, which is broadcasted on the Colors Infinity channel and streamed on Voot.
+Dhupia’s skills as an expert conversationalist are also evident in the television chat show BFFs with Vogue, which is on the Colors Infinity channel and being streamed on Voot.
 Like #NoFilterNeha, BFFs with Vogue also has Dhupia in the host’s chair, getting movie actors to be spontaneous and frank.

 “The key to having a good conversation is to be a good listener,” Dhupia said.
 “Sometimes, whom you are speaking to may have already answered your next few questions, but if you are inattentive, you will ask the question you have got your answer to again.
 I experience it myself when I am interviewed.”